dhpiggott/scala-json-rpc/README.md

 play-json-testkit
 -----------------

-The `JsResultUniformity` and `FormatBehaviors` types in the `com.dhpcs.json` package of the testkit module may be useful when writing tests in dependent projects.
+The `FormatBehaviors` type in the `com.dhpcs.json` package of the testkit module may be useful when writing tests in dependent projects.
 Example use can be seen in the above linked [JsonRpcMessage specification](../v1.5.0/scala-json-rpc/src/test/scala/com/dhpcs/jsonrpc/JsonRpcMessageSpec.scala).